andyMeier/chatbot/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+####### PLEASE NOTE

+This is the base project for all dialogue-related research interfaces for the VACOS project.
+Simply copy the folder you want to compile / serve and rename it into "src" and you are good to go!